motdotla/dotenv/README.md

 By default, `config` will look for a file called .env in the current working directory.

 Pass in multiple files as an array, and they will be parsed in order and combined with `process.env` (or `option.processEnv`, if set).
 The first value set for a variable will win, unless the `options.override` flag is set, in which case the last value set will win.
 If a value already exists in `process.env` and the `options.override` flag is NOT set, no changes will be made to that value.

+If a file in `options.path` cannot be read (for example, it does not exist), dotenv will continue processing subsequent paths.

+If one or more paths fail, dotenv will return the error from the last path in the array that failed, so `error` may be set even if other files were processed successfully.

+Environment variables from files that were read successfully will still be applied to `process.env` (subject to the `override` option). `parsed` will only contain variables from files that were successfully processed (or be empty if none were processed successfully).

 ```js
 require('dotenv').config({ path: ['.env.local', '.env'] })